RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 A central dashboard where viewers can view:

 1. Job Indicators: Graphs, charts and visualizations displaying key job requirements/quality metrics over time and titles.
-2. Interactive filters: options to filter data by date, skills, or specific filters for customized job searches.
+2. Interactive filters: Options to filter data by date, skills, or specific filters for customized job searches.
 3. Ease of navigation: This report allows for a seamless navigation between different sections.
 <br>